ZxyLinkstart/zxylinkstart.github.io/_pages/about.md

 <span class='anchor' id='about-me'></span>

-I am a graduate student at Beijing Information Science and Technology University, advised by [Wenfeng Song (宋文凤)](https://buaaswf.github.io/songwenfeng/) My research interests are mainly in digital human motion generation.
+I am a graduate student at Beijing Information Science and Technology University, advised by [Wenfeng Song (宋文凤)](https://buaaswf.github.io/) My research interests are mainly in digital human motion generation.

 # 🔥 News
 - *2024.03*: &nbsp;🎉🎉 One paper is accepted to CVPR 2024.
-- *2023.07*: &nbsp;🎉🎉 One paper accepted to ICCV 2023.
+- *2023.07*: &nbsp;🎉🎉 One paper is accepted to ICCV 2023.
-- *2023.05*: &nbsp;🎉🎉 One paper accepted to IJCV.
+- *2023.05*: &nbsp;🎉🎉 One paper is accepted to IJCV.

 # 📝 Publications